viveksingh052/Datapulse/README.md

 # 📈 Usage
-The pipeline automatically fetches, cleans, and processes your data on schedule or on-demand.
+-The pipeline automatically fetches, cleans, and processes your data on schedule or on-demand.

-The Streamlit dashboard provides interactive data visualizations and summaries.
+- The Streamlit dashboard provides interactive data visualizations and summaries.

-If any data anomalies or pipeline failures occur, automated alert emails are sent to notify stakeholders.
+- If any data anomalies or pipeline failures occur, automated alert emails are sent to notify stakeholders.

 # 🧪 CI/CD with GitHub Actions
-This project leverages GitHub Actions for:
+- This project leverages GitHub Actions for:

-Automated testing and linting on each commit or pull request.
+- Automated testing and linting on each commit or pull request.

-Seamless deployment of updated pipelines and dashboards.
+- Seamless deployment of updated pipelines and dashboards.

-Monitoring pipeline health and triggering alerts as needed.
+- Monitoring pipeline health and triggering alerts as needed.

-Workflow configurations are located under .github/workflows/.
+- Workflow configurations are located under .github/workflows/.

 # 🤝 Contribution
-Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!

-Fork the repository
+- Fork the repository

-Create your feature branch (git checkout -b feature-name)
+- Create your feature branch (git checkout -b feature-name)

-Commit your changes (git commit -m 'Add feature')
+- Commit your changes (git commit -m 'Add feature')

-Push to the branch (git push origin feature-name)
+- Push to the branch (git push origin feature-name)

-Open a Pull Request
+- Open a Pull Request

 # 📞 Contact
 Created by Vivek Singh